Posts tagged speaking practice

 2. Go to a city council meeting and talk about an issue in your neighborhood.

-3. Host a dinner party and give a presentation for your friends.
+3. Host a dinner party and practice your presentation for friends.

-6. Practice for your dog, or your cat or your lizard.
-It’s #3 in 7 Practice Strategies to Ace Your Presentation.
+5. Practice for your dog, or your cat or your lizard.

 How Practice Makes TED Talks & Great Talks